Generic Name: imatinib (im MA ta nib)

 Tell your doctor about all your current medicines.
 Many drugs can affect imatinib, especially:

 a vitamin or mineral supplement that contains iron.

-This list is not complete and many other drugs can interact with imatinib.
+This list is not complete and many other drugs may affect imatinib.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.